WISDOM FOR LIVING DAILY DEVOTIONAL

-“And when you pray, you shall not be like the hypocrites…Moreover, when you fast, do not be like the hypocrites” (Matthew 6:5, 16 New King James Version).
+“And when you pray, you shall not be like the hypocrites…Moreover, when you fast, do not be like the hypocrites” (Matthew 6:5a, 16 New King James Version).

-Teaching further about prayer in verses 9-15, the Lord’s Prayer, Jesus also said that when you pray, worship God, desire His will, be specific in your request, ask forgiveness of your sins, forgive those who have wronged you.
+Teaching further about prayer in Matthew 6:9-15, the Lord’s Prayer, Jesus also said that when you pray, worship God, desire His will, be specific in your request, ask forgiveness of your sins, and forgive those who have wronged you.
 When you pray, pay attention to all this.
-Elsewhere, the Bible talks extensively about forgiveness (Mark 11:25, Ephesians 4:32, Colossians 3:12-13).
+Elsewhere, the Bible talks extensively about forgiveness (Mark 11:25; Ephesians 4:32; Colossians 3:13).

 When you fast, what should you do differently from the hypocrites?
 “Moreover, when you fast, do not be like the hypocrites, with a sad countenance.
 For they disfigure their faces that they may appear to men to be fasting.
 Assuredly, I say to you, they have their reward.
 But you, when you fast, anoint your head and wash your face, so that you do not appear to men to be fasting, but to your Father who is in the secret place; and your Father who sees in secret will reward you openly” (Matthew 6:16-18 New King James Version).

-When you fast, don’t call attention to yourself.
-Don’t look hungry and angry! – Nobody forced you to fast.
+When you fast, don’t draw attention to yourself.
+Don’t look hungry and angry!
+Nobody forced you to fast!
 Don’t make it the topic of discussion.
 Let it be between you and God.
 Of course, your spouse or close family members may know so that they don’t get worried that you’re not eating.
 It is only when it’s a corporate fast that church members may know you’re fasting.
 Not all members fast during corporate fasting!

 Avoid hypocrisy when you pray and fast.
 If you want God to reward you, don’t try to impress anyone.
 Focus on God.
 God answers prayer.
 Pray in faith, Pray according to His will.
 Believe that He has answered you and thank Him.
 “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus” (Philippians 4:6-7 New King James Version).

 PRAYER POINTS: Father, I receive the grace to pray, fast, and give, not like the hypocrites.
 I shall focus on You, Father, when I pray, not myself or others.
-I shall avoid empty recitation of words.
-Holy Spirit, help me to pray according to the will of God.
+I shall not engage in vain, thoughtless, meaningless, or empty repetition.
+Holy Spirit, help me to pray and fast according to the Word of God.